DaviMAC02/Name-Meaning-Search-Engine/README.md

 # Name-Meaning-Search-Engine
+## Search engine that returns the meanind of a certain name

 Personal project developed with no commercial purpose, uses web scraping algorithms made in python to retrieve, process and vizualize data.
 Skills used: Python language in general, urllib, Beaultiful Soup (BS4), SQLite, JSON, HTML, CSS, JS, Responsive Design.

 How to use: